kimwalisch/primecount/doc/Hard-Special-Leaves.md

 highly skewed, most leaves are located at the beginning of the sieving algorithm and as we sieve up the leaves become sparser and the distance between consecutive leaves increases.
-In the [Runtime complexity](#Runtime-complexity) paragraph I have suggested using a fixed number of counter levels for the entire algorithm.
+In the [Runtime complexity](#Runtime-complexity) paragraph I have suggested using a fixed number of counter levels for the entire computation.
 But this is not ideal, we can further improve the balancing of sieve and count operations by adjusting the number of counter levels for each segment.
 However, I don't know how to calculate the optimal number of counter levels for the individual segments and I also don't know how much this would improve the runtime complexity.